Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model

 and similarly for $\gamma/Z/h$ exchange.
 The leading order (LO) cross-sections at different $\sqrt s$, multiplied by the next-to-leading-order (NLO) $K$-factors, are shown in FIG.~\ref{figXSecs}.
-Here, $m_{\Delta^{++}} = m_{\Delta^+} = m_{\Delta^0}$ is assumed, but we discuss the impact of mass splittings below.
-For a complete study of NLO cross-sections, see~\cite{Muhlleitner:2003me, Fuks:2019clu}.
+We assumed $m_{\Delta^{++}} = m_{\Delta^+} = m_{\Delta^0}$, the impact of mass splittings is discussed below.
+For details of NLO cross-sections and PDF uncertainties, see~\cite{Muhlleitner:2003me, Fuks:2019clu}.
+The kinematics of NLO jet emissions does not impact our study and the LO simulations are sufficient for an accurate estimate of signal selection efficiencies in the LNV window.

-{\bf Sensitivity at the LHC.} To enhance the sensitivity to the Type~II LNV window, we propose the search strategy below.
-It is based on Monte Carlo simulations of the $\ell^\pm \ell^{\prime \pm} + \text{jets}$ final states for the signal and backgrounds at the LHC.
+{\bf Sensitivity at the LHC.} To enhance the sensitivity to the Type~II LNV window, we propose the following search, based on Monte Carlo simulations of the $\ell^\pm \ell^{\prime \pm} + \text{jets}$ final states for the signal and backgrounds at the LHC.
 We focus on three possible electron and muon final states: $e^{\pm}e^{\pm}$, $\mu^{\pm}\mu^{\pm}$ and the $e^{\pm} \mu^{\pm}$ LFV channel.